matthewjh/RequireJS.spec/README.md

 Other options include:
 * `mockSuffix` - OPTIONAL - Suffix to use for mock modules.
 By default is set to `.mock`.
 * `implRegex` - OPTIONAL - Regex to use for detecting when to provide the implementation of a given module id as opposed to a mock.
 By default set to `/^impl\~/` so that `impl~mymodule` will match but not `mymodule`.
-* `alwaysUseImpl` - OPTIONAL - You may want to use the 'real' module at all times for certain modules.
+* `neverMock` - OPTIONAL - You may want to use the 'real' module at all times for certain modules.
 Usually these will be libraries like lodash.
 Specify which modules should never be resolved to mock modules by setting an array of module ids for this property.
 By default is `[]`.

 For example: